ckan/ckan/doc/extensions/adding-custom-fields.rst

 The :py:meth:`~ckan.plugins.interfaces.IDatasetForm.show_package_schema` is used when the :py:func:`~ckan.logic.action.get.package_show` action is called, we want the default_show_package_schema to be updated to include our custom field.
-This time, instead of converting to an an extras field.
-We want our field to be converted *from* an extras field.
+This time, instead of converting to an extras field, we want our field to be converted *from* an extras field.
 So we want to use the :py:meth:`~ckan.logic.converters.convert_from_extras` converter.